Steven-Vasquez/LLM-Chatbot/README.md

 ## Configuration Notes

-- Database connection strings and Ollama host URLs are currently hardcoded in `vanna_server.py` and `web_search.py`.
-Move these to a `.env` file for any shared or production deployment.
 - SQL guardrails in `vanna_server.py` are intentionally conservative.
 Once expected query patterns are known, refine the guard logic accordingly.
 - The Vanna agent tool registry has `VisualizeDataTool` and memory tools commented out.
 Uncomment and register them as needed for your use case.